Stay up to date

 The first step to conducting a privacy impact assessment is to examine whether or not the project involves any personally identifiable information (PII) such as person name, age, nationality, gender, financial, medical or criminal information, national identity number, phone number, email addresses, credit card data, etc.

-If your project contains any of the PII, you must conduct a privacy impact assessment; else, there is no need to do so.
+If your project contains any PII, you must conduct a privacy impact assessment; otherwise, there is no need to do so.

 Establishing controls to ensure compliance with the fundamental principles

-Once you identify the need to perform PIA, you must define how you will compile the personal data.
+Once you identify the need to perform PIA, you must define how to compile the personal data.
 To establish a privacy controlled mechanism, you need to identify the critical characteristics of the project that might trigger the privacy risks by examining the project through consideration, such as

 - What activities will be involved in processing operations?